onqtam/headjack/src/possibilities.md

 - imagine stumbling upon a video and saving it for later viewing.
 Later you decide to check where it got to you from - how do you query that? in a data-centric world you could run a query asking to see if anyone you follow has shared it

+# communities and moderation

+- competing "subreddits" on the same topic with different moderators & content policies

+- tagged posts with 1 main tag would simply appear both in a reddit-like ranking and subgroup grouping, and also in a twitter-like platform with default rendering (or optionally showing the tag).